The Memorial Stadium has a capacity of 12,011, with seating for 2,500. The Memorial Stadium is the home ground for Bristol Rovers.

 Bristol Rovers moved to the Memorial Stadium in 1996, purchasing the ground from Bristol Rugby Club two years later.
-The West side is occupied by the DAS Stand, which runs for about half the length of the pitch, straddling the halfway line.
+The Westside is occupied by the DAS Stand, which runs for about half the length of the pitch, straddling the halfway line.
 It is predominantly terraced, topped by a row of hospitality boxes fronted by a few rows of seats.
-Opposite is the taller Uplands Stand.
+The opposite is the taller Uplands Stand.

 The club originally had planning permission for a complete redevelopment of the ground, but this was delayed by financial difficulties.
 However, the club have now submitted plans for a brand new stadium on the outskirts of Bristol, and hope to complete in time for the 2014/15 season.